chancez/sphinxext-rediraffe/README.md

 * `rediraffe_auto_redirect_perc`
     * Optional.
 Only used by the `rediraffewritediff` builder.
 The percentage as an integer representing the accuracy required before auto redirecting with the `rediraffewritediff` builder.
 The default is 100.

+* `rediraffe_exclude_patterns`
+    * Optional.
+Define file patterns to ignore when checking and generating redirects.

 ## Example Config

 ### redirects only (file)